Sandyjayani/data-engineering-project/DOCUMENTATION.md

 The load lambda function is triggered by the step function following successful completion of the transformation lambda.

 This function uses read_parquet_from_s3() which returns a dictionary of dataframes.
-Each dataframe is then inserted into the OLAP database - if the table is a dimentions table it uses insert_dim and overwrites the previous stored data if the the table is a fact table it uses the insert_fact and adjoined to the existing data.
+Each dataframe is then inserted into the OLAP database - if the table is a dimentions table it uses insert_dim and overwrites the previous stored data if the the table is a fact table it uses the insert_fact and adjoins to the existing data.